acidnine/pivpn-ui/README.md

 - [ ] Permissions and management of said user permissions.
 - [ ] Replace Moment.js with native javascript.
 - [ ] Consider adding OpenVPN (or just use /pivpn-web/ )...
+- [ ] Utilize lighttpd instead of apache..

 ## Requirements